andwn/cave-story-md/doc/VRAM.md

 #### 0x1D0 (TILE_FACEINDEX)
 36 tiles used to display a character's 6x6 face graphic in the message window.
 It is occasionally overwritten in scenarios where a face is guaranteed to never be displayed.
+For example, the item menu clobbers this:
+- 4 tiles for the cursor
+- 12 tiles for shadowed numbers '0123456789-/' ("Lv." text is borrowed from the HUD)
+- 20 tiles for the weapon icons, a maximum of 5 which are 4 tiles each

 #### 0x1F4 (TILE_NAMEINDEX)
 16 tiles to display the current map's name in the center of the screen.